Affluence in the United States: Status and stratification

-It is important to note that the above is an ideal type, a simplified model of reality using optimal circumstances.
+The above is an ideal type, a simplified model of reality using optimal circumstances.
 In reality other factors such as discrimination based on race, ethnicity and gender as well as aggressive political lobbying by certain professional organizations also influence personal income.
 An individual's personal career decisions, as well as his or her personal connections within the nation's economic institutions, are also likely to have an effect on income, status and whether or not an individual may be referred to as affluent.

 In contemporary America it is a combination of all these factors, with scarcity remaining by far the most prominent one, which determine a person's economic compensation.
 Due to higher status professions requiring advanced and thus less commonly found skill sets (including the ability to supervise and work with a considerable autonomy), these professions are better compensated through the means of income, making high status individuals affluent, depending on reference group.

 While the two paragraphs above only describe the relationship between status and personal income, household income is also often used to infer status.
 As a result, the dual income phenomenon presents yet another problem in equating affluence with high societal status.
 As mentioned earlier in the article, 42% of households have two or more income earners, and 76% of households with six figure incomes have two or more income earners.
 Furthermore, people are most likely to marry their professional and societal equals.

 It therefore becomes apparent that the majority of households with incomes exceeding the six figure mark are the result of an economic as well as personal union between two economic equals.
 Today, two nurses, each making $55,000 a year, can easily out-earn a single attorney who makes the median of $95,000 annually.
 Despite household income rising drastically through the union of two economic equals, neither individual has advanced his or her function and position within society.
 Yet the household (not the individual) may have become more affluent, assuming an increase in household members does not offset the dual-income derived gains.